Deformation quantization and perverse sheaves: A local Fukaya category for a holomorphic symplectic manifold

-In this section we will define a sheaf of dg categories associated to a holomorphic symplectic manifold which behaves as a ``Fukaya category'' of holomorphic Lagrangians as conjectured by Joyce.
+In this section we will define a sheaf of dg categories associated to a holomorphic symplectic manifold which behaves as a local Fukaya category of holomorphic Lagrangians as conjectured by Behrend--Fantechi and Joyce.